Keeping Bangkokians sane since 1920

-Bangkok’s Lumpini Park is arguably the only green space in Southeast Asia that rubs shoulders with London's St James Park and New York's Central Park among the world’s best centrally located urban parks.
-Here’s how to enjoy every bit of Lumpini’s 142 acres in the heart of Bangkok.
+Filled with broad trees, ponds, fields and all sorts of healthy activities, Lumpini Park is the closest that Bangkok comes to matching London's St James Park or New York's Central Park.
+Here’s how to enjoy every bit of this 142 acres of green in the heart of the city.

-Sala Daeng BTS station, Lumpini MRT station and Silom MRT station are all less than a minute's walk from the park.
+Sala Daeng BTS Station, Lumpini MRT Station and Silom MRT Station are all within a one- to five-minute from the park.

 Address: Between Rama IV Rd, Ratchadamri Rd and Witthayu Rd, across from the east end of Silom Rd

 See position in Apple or Google Maps: Apple Maps | Google Maps

 David Luekens first came to Thailand in 2005 when Thai friends from his former home of Burlington, Vermont led him on a life-changing trip.
 Based in Thailand since 2011, he spends much of his time eating in Bangkok street markets and island hopping the Andaman Sea.

 These tours are provided by Travelfish partner GetYourGuide.